PhD in Economics

 - special need benefit.

-The above benefits are awarded based on doctoral student’s application for a given academic year and can be given to Polish citizens and foreigners from the European Union countries who are doctoral students of the University of Warsaw.
+The above benefits are awarded based on doctorate student’s application for a given academic year and can be given to Polish citizens and foreigners from the European Union countries who are doctorate students of the University of Warsaw.

 Details in notes and regulations can be found on UW website